 7 Easy House Plants To Keep Alive

-If your household is anything like ours, feeding the kids, the dogs and ourselves is quite the task, yet alone watering the plants.
+I've actually tried singing this to our house plants to encourage growth.
+If your household is anything like ours, feeding the kids, the dogs, and ourselves is quite the task, let alone watering the plants.
 I suppose a hired house cleaner or weekly phone reminder could be of assistance in keeping our leafy green plants thriving inside our home.
 After all, we really do enjoy the presence of these natural beauties and the air-purifying qualities they bring to our home.

 7 House Plants - Easy To Keep Alive